 Algos using WinForms or WPF can only be run on Windows machines.

-To use WPF with cBots/indicators, change your cTrader compiler from the embedded compiler to the .NET SDK compiler.
+To use WPF with cBots and indicators, change your cTrader compiler from the embedded compiler to the .NET SDK compiler.

-Similarly to WinForms, before you can use WPF with your cBots/indicators, you will have to make some changes to your indicator/cBot project file.
-As WPF only works on Windows, you will have to change the target of your indicator/cBot framework of your project to the Windows 'flavour' of .NET.
+Similarly to WinForms, before you can use WPF with your cBots and indicators, you will have to make some changes to your indicator or cBot project file.
+As WPF only works on Windows, you will have to change the target framework of your indicator or cBot project to the Windows variant of .NET.

 We have added the UseWpf tag and changed the value of TargetFramework to net6.0-windows.